 - CONGRESS may propose amendments as part of the three-step process under Article V. All 27 amendments to date have been accomplished this way.

-- THE PEOPLE THEMSELVES may hold their own convention to propose amendments—free from interference by professional politicians, political parties, and other special interests—as part of the two-step process the First Amendment.
+- THE PEOPLE THEMSELVES may hold their own workshops to propose their own amendments—free from interference by professional politicians, political parties, and other special interests—as part of the two-step process under the First Amendment.

-Regardless of the avenue used to PROPOSE an amendment to the national constitution, it can only be APPROVED by the legislatures/conventions of 38 states (75% of total) pursuant to Article V (five) of the U.S. Constitution.
+Regardless of the avenue used to PROPOSE an amendment to the national constitution, a PROPOSAL can only be APPROVED by the legislatures/conventions of 38 states (75% of total) pursuant to Article V (five) of the U.S. Constitution.

-Yes, Democracies fail when they lose the trust and confidence of the people—and trust and confidence in the American democratic process is now at or near an all-time low—an estimated 17%.
-A strong and healthy democratic process is one that has the trust and confidence of the vast majority of the people–think 75% or more.
-Normally, we would rely on our elected representatives to address the issue.
+Yes.
+Democracies fail when they lose the trust and confidence of the people—and trust and confidence in the American democratic process is now at or near an all-time low—an estimated 17%.
+We believe a strong and healthy democratic process is one that has the trust and confidence of the vast majority of the people–think 75% or more.
+Now normally, we would rely on our elected representatives to address the issue.
 However, when it becomes evident our elected representatives are not going to address the issue, its up to We The People to step in, amend our constitution, and re-direct our government.
 ThePeoplesConvention.org is about

 - EMPOWERMENT – Providing the American people with the possibility and opportunity to fairly, honestly and respectfully upgrade their democratic process themselves.